 functionality of the wordpress.com site, including the use-friendly nature of the interface, the editing features, and the ability to publish multi-media within the one entry.

 These journal entries were published retrospectively in wordpress.com as blog posts as soon as I opened that site.
 The small sample of blogs I currently have listed on my wordpres.com site under the menu category DCI Phase 0 – Starting Point (Page 2017c) – are representative of some of this new knowledge and approach I acquired and developed during this period.
 These journals/blogs were completed prior to my official commencement of my doctoral studies, the research study I was choosing to embark on to hopefully find answers to my long-term queries regarding my music practice: 10,000 words book-ending the beginning of my research study.

 (Terry-Toons Comics 1945-1951)

-This blog series is planned to continue next month with Research Practitioner Part 23 (Page 2017g).
+This blog series is planned to continue next month with A creative artists need (Page 2015).
 It is intended for this blog series to continue on a regular basis as I progress through my doctoral research project.